Seasonal affective disorder (SAD)

 An extended-release version of the antidepressant bupropion (Wellbutrin XL) may help prevent depressive episodes in people with a history of seasonal affective disorder.

 Your doctor may recommend starting treatment with an antidepressant before your symptoms typically begin each year.
 He or she may also recommend that you continue to take antidepressant medication beyond the time your symptoms normally go away.

 Keep in mind that it may take several weeks to notice full benefits from an antidepressant.
 In addition, you may have to try different medications before you find one that works well for you and has the fewest side effects.

 Light therapy is often an effective treatment for seasonal affective disorder.
-You can sometimes engage in routine activities, such as reading, while undergoing light therapy. ...
+You can usually do routine activities, such as reading, while having light therapy. ...